olubunmmy/Virtual-Cybersecurity-Lab/README.md

 ---

-### 8. Practicing Scenarios

-- Simulated a basic scenario where one virtual computer interacts with another in a suspicious way.
-- Observed the activity with **Wireshark** and documented what was seen.
-- Used **Autopsy** to investigate and confirm what had happened by looking into stored data.

----

-### 9. Documentation and Reporting
+### 7. Documentation and Reporting

-- Notes, screenshots, and sample reports were created throughout the setup.
+Throughout the setup of the cybersecurity lab, thorough documentation was maintained to ensure clarity, consistency, and future reference.
+Notes, screenshots, and sample reports were created at each stage of the process, capturing tool installation, configurations, and analysis outcomes.
-- A summary was prepared to reflect what was learned.
-- All steps were documented for future use and sharing in a portfolio.

----
+A summary was also prepared to reflect key lessons learned, highlight technical challenges, and outline the skills acquired.
+All steps were documented in a structured format and organized using **GitHub** as the central platform for version control and presentation.

+This documentation supports both personal development and portfolio readiness, demonstrating practical skills and an organized approach to cybersecurity lab work.